 The Timeline Wars: Silicon Valley’s Favorite Blood Sport

 - Anthropic (Dario Amodei): Systems “broadly better than all humans at almost all things” by 2026 or 2027.
+Anthropic raised $30 billion at a $380 billion valuation in February 2026, with $19 billion in annualized revenue.

 - xAI (Elon Musk): AI systems could outsmart humans by 2026.